MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

 This component requires a published AI Builder form processing model.
 Then, that model must be bound to the component using the AI model property in the properties panel.

 When you add the component to the screen, it automatically opens the AI models pane.
-There, you select a model that is published in your environment.
+There, you select a model that has been published in your environment.

 The component is initialized after an AI model is bound to it.